eahanson/related-files/related-files.novaextension/README.md

 To run Open Related Files, select the **Editor → Open Related File…** menu item or open the command palette and type `Open Related File…`.
 (It will be a lot more useful if you assign a keyboard shortcut.
 I use `ctrl+option+R`.)
 If there is a `@related` annotation in the file, that file will be opened.
-If there are more than one annotation in the file, a palette will appear letting you choose the file to open.
+If there is more than one annotation in the file, a palette will appear letting you choose the file to open.

 ## Contributing